-Any portion of the Company Operating Pool not paid out (unearned) or forfeited will be added to the SSP at Corporate.
+Any portion of the Company Operating Pool not paid out (unearned) or forfeited will be added to the Special Situation Program (the "SSP") at Corporate.

-At anytime during the fiscal year the American Gypsum Company President may also recommend to the Eagle Materials CEO an SSP award to recognize outstanding individual performances that dramatically improved the company's profitability or long term value.
+At anytime during the fiscal year the American Gypsum Company President may also recommend to the Eagle Materials CEO an SSP award to recognize outstanding individual performances that dramatically improved the Company's profitability or long term value.